WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 ## The state of Flow

 Flow type inference is really good and the opt-in aspect makes it really easy to add it to a codebase.

-However, there are several points that makes it hard to use:
+However, there are several points that makes it less nice to use:

 - Flow seems to have little traction and a tiny community
+    - The evidence is lots of reasonably obvious bugs without activity for months.
+    - Some fairly obvious features are missing, e.g. integer keys as in `{1: 2}` are not supported despite showing up in tests a lot.
 - No equivalent to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) for Flow which means you would have to write the interface file of every third party library you are using if you want types all the way.
-- Inexistent tooling in tools such as Webpack
+- Non-existent support in tools such as Webpack.
 - Low priority project for Facebook from an outsider point of view: ImmutableJS (another Facebook project) for example does not have an official Flow interface file.
-- Incomplete documentation that is rarely updated
+- The documentation is somewhat incomplete
+- Flow runs a server in the background which needs to be restarted manually, e.g. when adding a new interface file.
+Forgetting this will lead to some head-scratching error messges.
+- Flow is not super compatible with babel and es6-lint.
+E.g. `function returns_func(): function` works in Flow but not in babel.

-Now that Flow supports ES6, my main point is tooling and documentation.
+Now that Flow supports ES6, the it's mostly lacking in tooling and documentation.

-Writing interface files myself is ok (well maybe not all of Lodash in one go) but it would be nice to have a good documentation on how to write proper interface files and have Facebook provide them for their own project.
-The only official files I have found are in flow source itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) for example.
+Writing interface files myself is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
+The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js).